• Skip to primary navigation

 Did you know menstrual cups have existed since the 1930s?
 Women were searching for an alternative to the choices available at that time, but it wasn’t until recent years that they broke into the femcare market.
 Though this isn’t a new concept, it may be one with which you are not all that familiar.

 The first thing to know is that The DivaCup comes in three sizes.
-DivaCup Model 1 is recommended for women younger than 30 who have never delivered vaginally or by caesarean section.
+DivaCup Model 1 is recommended for women younger than 30 who have never delivered vaginally or by cesarean section.
 Women older than 30 or who have delivered vaginally or by C-section should use DivaCup Model 2.
 The newest size available is DivaCup Model 0 for teens.

 Before trying the cup, you should read the User Guide and consult with your healthcare provider if you have any questions regarding your gynecological health.
 I’d also recommend using the cup at home before traveling with it.
 At the very least, I’d try inserting it so you’ll be confident when doing this during your trip.